josdejong/svelte-jsoneditor/README.md

 A web-based tool to view, edit, format, transform, and validate JSON

-The library is written with Svelte, but can be used in any framework (React, Vue, Angular, plain JavaScript).
+The library is written with Svelte, but can be used in plain JavaScript too and in any framework (SolidJS, React, Vue, Angular, etc).

 ![JSONEditor tree mode screenshot](https://raw.githubusercontent.com/josdejong/svelte-jsoneditor/main/misc/jsoneditor_tree_mode_screenshot.png)
 ![JSONEditor text mode screenshot](https://raw.githubusercontent.com/josdejong/svelte-jsoneditor/main/misc/jsoneditor_text_mode_screenshot.png)